nginxinc/nginx-one-workshops/labs/lab5/readme.md

 With NGINX, there are several configuration options for this, but in this next lab exercise, you will use the Plus feature called `sticky`.
 This will allow NGINX to send requests to the same backend based on a Set-Cookie that Nginx sends to the Client, and the client sends back to Nginx.

-1. Update your `upstreams.conf` file within your mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`) to include `sticky cookie` persistance, as follows:
+1. Using NGINX One console, update your `upstreams.conf` to include `sticky cookie` persistance, as follows:

     ```nginx
     # NGINX Basics, Plus Proxy to three upstream NGINX containers